lkmx/dojo/meta/type.md

 - **[[Architectures]]**: These theories and guidelines determine how a software component should interact with other components.

-- **[[Blueprints]]**: Fundamental theories, guidelines, or doctrines that steer the design of a software component's source code.
+- **[[types/Blueprint]]**: Fundamental theories, guidelines, or doctrines that steer the design of a software component's source code.

-- **[[Stories]]**: Narrative constructs that encapsulate user interactions with software components by capturing desired outcomes and user experiences.
+- **[[Story]]**: Narrative constructs that encapsulate user interactions with software components by capturing desired outcomes and user experiences.

 ### **Development**: The Creation Phase

 Once the foundation is set, the development phase begins.
 The concepts transition from theory to practice, transforming ideas into functional software or tech components.

-- **[[Processes]]**: Structured interactions between stakeholders that facilitate the construction of a software component.
+- **[[Process]]**: Structured interactions between stakeholders that facilitate the construction of a software component.

 - **[[Frameworks]]**: These are structured guidelines or rule sets that aid in efficiently creating solutions.